emilkm/amfext/README.md

 * Compiles and works on Windows and Linux, but has some memory leaks outstanding.

+* No plans to work on it going forward.

 # DONE

 * Works well with https://github.com/emilkm/efxphp